-Books, movies, gadgets, cosmetics and clothes – Australian shoppers seem to pay more than those in New Zealand, the US, the UK and further afield.
-Along with the GST exemption, labour costs and other factors, expensive local postage is often blamed for price discrepancies.
+Whether it's a book, movie, gadget, cosmetics or clothing, Australian shoppers seem to pay more than our counterparts in New Zealand, the US and the UK.
+Along with GST exemptions, labour costs and other factors, pricey local postage often takes the blame for the discrepancies.

-International online shops such as UK clothing retailer ASOS and US online department store Zappos offer consumers free shipping and even free returns for unwanted or unsuitable items, likely due to large postal discounts available to businesses in their markets.
-Recognising the appeal of such a model, local department store Myer has recently launched a deal offering free shipping within Australia for most items bought online.
+International online shops like UK clothing retailer ASOS offer local and overseas consumers free shipping and even free returns for unwanted or unsuitable items.
+That's likely to be because they have large postal discounts available to businesses in their markets.
+In Australia, many online stores offer free shipping within Australia, or at least to metropolitan addresses.

 But a spokesperson for Australia Post says free shipping is a myth.
-“We know that free shipping is really hidden shipping.
-Overseas retailers offer a bundled all-in-one price.
-Accordingly, these overseas retailers are neither shipping for free nor at lower parcel rates to their domestic consumers or to consumers in Australia.”
+"We know that free shipping is really hidden shipping.
+Overseas retailers offer a bundled, all-in-one price.
+[They're] neither shipping for free, nor at lower parcel rates to their domestic consumers than to consumers in Australia."

-While the cost of shipping may well be worked into the business model, CHOICE has found that many overseas retailers offer goods at far lower prices than their Australian counterparts, regardless of delivery costs.
-This may be in part due to the fact that shipping from the US, Hong Kong and NZ to Australia can be relatively inexpensive.
+While the cost of shipping may well be worked into the business model, we've found that many overseas retailers offer goods at far lower prices than their Australian counterparts, regardless of delivery costs.
+This may be in part due to the fact that shipping from the US, Hong Kong and NZ to Australia can be relatively cheap.

 Compare the pair